What is a good old age? What is a good time to die?

 Keturah (קְטוּרָה) = incense, smoke from incense.

 The name Keturah is suggestive.
 Biblical Hebrew, like English, associates heat and fire with passionate emotion.
 Fragrant smoke is something to savor and enjoy; the smoke from a burnt offering or an incense pan is the part of an offering that gives God the most pleasure.
-Abraham and Keturah have six sons—another indication that at long last, Abraham has a passionate relationship with a wife.
+Abraham and Keturah have six sons—another indication that at long last, Abraham has a passionate relationship with a woman.

 He has already fulfilled his mission in life by moving to Canaan, accumulating wealth to pass on to his heirs, making a covenant with God through circumcision, and producing the correct son to fulfill God’s prophecy that his numerous descendants will own Canaan and be a blessing to other peoples.
 He has even furthered God’s plan by getting Isaac married to his cousin Rebecca.